nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 The primary focus of the Development Sandbox is to provide our customers with a self-service environment that enables them to easily build and deploy applications during the development process.

+The Development Sandbox only provides support for MongoDB installations.
+PostgreSQL/RDS is not supported in these environments.

 The Nuxeo Development Sandbox is meant purely for Development.
 It does not support large data storage or data backups and should never be used to store production data.

 ## Environments